 Tom is a frequent speaker at leading industry events and has delivered keynote addresses at such venues as the G8 Summits in Kyoto, Japan and Sea Island, Georgia, Interop Las Vegas, the RSA Conference, SUMAQ Summit, CSIA Town Hall, Japan External Trade Organization, Atlanta Rotary Club, and Forbes CEO events in the United States, Singapore and Mexico.

 Tom holds a mechanical engineering degree from Georgia Tech and a business degree from Harvard University.
-He is an active participant and speaker in numerous professional societies, and serves on the board of directors for Woodruff Arts Center, Georgia Tech Foundation, Georgia Tech’s College of Computing, the Carter Center’s Board of Counselors, Metro Atlanta Chamber of Commerce and Young President’s Organization.
-He serves on the boards of Manhattan Associates (NASDAQ: MANH) and a number of privately held technology companies.
+He is an active participant and speaker in numerous professional societies and serves on the board of directors for the Georgia Tech Foundation, Georgia Tech’s College of Computing, and Young President’s Organization.
+He serves on the boards of Manhattan Associates (NASDAQ: MANH), the Intercontinental Exchange (NYSE:ICE), and a number of privately held technology companies.
 He is also an active philanthropist through the work of the Thomas E. Noonan Family foundation which supports education, environmental and healthcare causes locally and nationally.
 Most recently, Tom was named a "Most Admired CEO" in Atlanta in 2015 by the Atlanta Business Chronicle.

 Tom is currently Chairman of Ionic Security, a TechOperators investment and a leading innovator in data security for enterprise customers.